 The Writing Center is in HUM 10

-Some e-tuturing will be available on weekends beginning in March.
+Some e-tuturing will be available on weekends.
 Look at our online scheduler to find weekend appointments.